 To keep your cottons looking their best, turn them inside out before washing at 30 to 40 degrees on a standard cycle.
 Ideally dry naturally as tumble drying can shrink them slightly, but they will stretch back to size once you put them on.

 GLOVES, HATS, SCARVES, CUSHIONS & HOTTIE COVERS

-All of these products are made from 100% lambswool which gives a lovely, soft durable fabric but they do need washing carefully to avoid shrinking them.
-If you are a 'shrinker' they can be dry cleaned!
-Basically heat, agitation, and detergent are the enemies of wool, so aim to soak and rinse the dirt out.
+All of these products are made from 100% lambswool which gives a lovely, soft, durable fabric, but they do need washing carefully to avoid shrinking them.
+If you are a 'shrinker', they can be dry cleaned!
+Heat, agitation, and detergent are the enemies of wool, so aim to soak and rinse the dirt out.
 The good news is wool is extremely easy to clean with just water.

 If washing in the machine, choose a gentle wool cycle and if possible adjust the temperature to 20 degrees.
-Use a wool wash but only half the amount recommended by the manufacturer, a little bit of soap can shift a lot of dirt which only sits on the surface of wool (or make your own form a diluted solution of non-bio liquid with a few drops of essential oils, lavender is good or even use baby shampoo).
-Add half cap of fabric conditioner to the final rinse.
-Once the wool cycle is complete you can give your woollens and extra spin to remove any excess water.
+Use a wool wash but only half the amount recommended by the manufacturer.
+A little bit of soap can shift a lot of dirt which only sits on the surface of wool (or make your own from a diluted solution of non-bio liquid with a few drops of essential oils, lavender is perfect or even use baby shampoo).
+Add a half cap of fabric conditioner to the final rinse.
+Once the wool cycle is complete, you can give your woollens and extra spin to remove any excess water.
 Dry flat on a towel.
 Once dry give the item a gentle press with a steam iron to reshape, leaving it to cool and 'set' before moving off the ironing board.

 LAVENDER ANIMALS, HEARTS AND DOORSTOPS